 We identify strenghs and weakness in the following areas:

-- Difficulty with Reading, Math and with Written Expression
+- Reading, Math and with Written Expression

-- Developmental delays, intellectual or social disabilities
+- Developmental delays, learning or social disabilities

 SOCIAL-EMOTIONAL FUNCTIONING: Assessments may include evaluation of the student's behavioral, emotional, and social skills which may affect a child or adolescent's functioning at home and at school.
 We can include measures of depression, anxiety and adaptive skills in the testing, as well as provide a specific psychiatric diagnosis as is necessary.